 LOGIX Data Centers

 LOGIX Fiber Networks provides robust, fiber-connected data centers in Houston, Dallas and Austin.
-With 280,000 fiber miles of dedicated and owned fiber, LOGIX connects 105 data centers, 3,000 enterprise buildings and 10,000 demanding Texas businesses.
+With 290,000 fiber miles of dedicated and owned fiber, LOGIX connects nearly 80+ third-party data centers, 3,000 enterprise buildings and 10,000 demanding Texas businesses.

 With a flexible and highly reliable infrastructure, robust connectivity options and customized solutions, LOGIX colocation data centers are an enterprise-class solution, whether your organization needs a data hall, private cage, multiple racks or flexible power configurations.